Azure/ALZ-Bicep/docs/wiki/AzureMonitorBaselineAlerts.md

             .\pipeline-scripts\Deploy-AMBA.ps1
   ```

-1. Within the same files, modify the path based triggers to include the `config/custom-modules/amba/***` directory and the `config/custom-parameters/amba.parameters.all.json` file.
+1. Within the same `alz-bicep-1-core.yml` file, modify the path based triggers to include the `config/custom-modules/amba/***` directory and the `config/custom-parameters/amba.parameters.all.json` file.
 This will ensure that any changes to the AMBA resources will trigger a new build.

 > [!NOTE]
 > For Azure Pipelines, if you are using Azure Repos as your repository, you will need to edit the branch policy of the `main` branch to include the path based filters.